Updated on April 16, 2026

 ↩ back to table of contents

-The Error: Throwing from the shoulder without leg or hip drive.
+The Error: Punching from the shoulder without engaging and driving up from the leg and hip muscles first.

-The Fix: Initiate every punch with a ground push.
-Feel the spring-off before your arm moves.
+The Fix: Start off every punch with a ground push.
+Spring off from your rear foot before your arm moves.

 Lumbar Instability #1 Hidden Leak